redecentralize/redecentralize-website/_posts/blog/2018-11-27-Our-plan-for-the-next-12-months.md

 layout: article
 categories: blog
 summary: "Here's out plan for the next 12 months.
 Conference, meetups, research and more.
 Help fund us on patreon to make it happen!"
-title: "Our plan for the next 12 months!"
+title: "Our plan for the next 12 months"
 date: 2018-11-27
 author: "shevski"
 ---